lovemonkey257/dabble/README.md

 - Turn this into a mini streamer e.g. run shareport-sync et al?

 ## Components
 - PI3 or greater.
 I'm currently using a PI5 which is probably overkill.
-Will probably try a Pi Zero W.
+Will probably try a Pi Zero W but memory is a little tight.
 - [Pimoroni 0.96" LCD](https://shop.pimoroni.com/products/0-96-spi-colour-lcd-160x80-breakout).
 I got mine from PiHut.
 - 1 x [LED encoders](https://shop.pimoroni.com/products/rgb-encoder-breakout) although I may change these to ones that include a button.
 But LEDS....
 But switch!!
 Shame LED ones don't have a switch.
+- 2 x [Fermion EC11 encoders](https://thepihut.com/products/fermion-ec11-rotary-encoder-module-breakout).
+These work well and I'm using these instead of the pretty one.
+- 1 x [Adafruit Speaker Bonnet](https://www.adafruit.com/product/3346).
+Can use 3W 8Ohm speakers which should be powerful enough
 - RTLSDR (a cheap one will probably do, I'm using an official RTL-SDR.com v3).
 Move to Nano RTLSDR
 - No idea about an enclosure yet.
 Will prototype it in thin MDF